 e.
 NO JEWELRY.
 No beads in the hair as this poses a danger for injury to your player and others.
 Tie off braids with a soft pony-tailer during soccer.

 f.
 Please do not allow your children to play near the ponds or the creek.
-Any soccer ball that ends up in a pond should be left for DPW to retrieve it the next weekday.
+Any soccer ball that ends up in w should be left for DPW or USAi to retrieve it the next weekday.

 g.
 RISK REMINDERS: http://unitedsoccerallianceindiana.org/aboutus/risk-reminders It’s everyone’s responsibility to help protect our children from risk.
 All hard objects (such as beads, ponytail holders with beads, metal hair clips) in the hair are considered jewelry and, therefore, dangerous and not permitted.
 Referees should not allow players with jewelry to play.